When little Keaton asked if he could be a pirate for Halloween, dad knew he had to find a way to make it happen.

 Three out of five of Weimer’s children have been diagnosed with Spinal Muscular Atrophy, so the kids have been around wheelchairs most of their lives.
 It’s been their father’s goal to give them that one special day out of the year when being wheelchair-bound is an asset, not a disability.

-This year, Magic Wheelchairs took to Kickstarter asking for donations to fund five lucky kids’ Halloween costumes with a goal of raising $15,000.
-The innovative team surged past their goal, collecting over $25,000 dollars for this year’s batch of Halloween costumes.
+In 2015, Magic Wheelchairs took to Kickstarter asking for donations to fund five lucky kids’ Halloween costumes with a goal of raising $15,000.
+The innovative team surged past their goal, collecting over $25,000 dollars for that year’s batch of Halloween costumes.

 Pass on the Crafty Ideas… (Click below)